Questions? Request Information

 Upon completion of your associate degree at UAGC, you can transfer your credits toward any one of the bachelor’s degree programs at UAGC.

-An online degree from the University of Arizona Global Campus does not lead to immediate teacher licensure in any state.
-If you want to become a classroom teacher, contact your state's education authorities before enrolling at the University of Arizona Global Campus to determine what state-specific requirements you must complete before obtaining your teacher's license.
-The University of Arizona Global Campus graduates will be subject to additional requirements on a state-by-state basis that will include one or more of the following: student teaching or practicum experience, additional coursework, additional testing, or, if the state requires a specific type of degree to seek alternative certification, earning an additional degree.
-None of the University of Arizona Global Campus online education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP), a requirement for certification in some states.
-Other factors, such as a student's criminal history, may prevent an applicant from obtaining licensure or employment in this field of study.
-All prospective students are advised to visit the Education Resource Organizations Directory (EROD) and to contact the licensing body of the state where they are licensed or intend to obtain licensure to verify that these courses qualify for teacher certification, endorsement, and/or salary benefits in that state before enrolling.
-Prospective students are also advised to regularly review the state's policies and procedures relating to licensure as those policies are subject to change.
+This program is not designed to meet the state educational requirements for teacher licensure or certification in any state.
+Students seeking teacher licensure shall carefully research their state's requirements prior to enrollment and regularly review the requirements as they are subject to change.
+Requirements vary by state.
+Graduates will be subject to additional requirements on a state-by-state basis that will include one or more of the following: student teaching or practicum experience, additional coursework, additional testing, or, if the state requires a specific type of degree, earning an additional degree.
+None of the University of Arizona Global Campus online education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP), which is a requirement for certification in some states.
+Other factors, such as a student’s criminal history, may prevent an applicant from obtaining licensure, certification, or employment in their field of study.

 The University of Arizona Global Campus is a partner of the Council for Professional Recognition.
 Coursework for students enrolled in the AA in Early Childhood Education program at the University of Arizona Global Campus may satisfy the 120 hours of education in the eight CDA® Subject Areas and will provide a jumpstart on completing the components necessary for the CDA® Professional Portfolio.
 Additional steps beyond UAGC coursework will be needed to obtain your CDA®.
 The Council for Professional Recognition, not the University of Arizona Global Campus, is responsible for awarding the CDA®.
 For more information about the required steps for the CDA® please visit https://www.cdacouncil.org/en/.

-Alabama Students Education Preparation: State authorization to provide a program related to the preparation of teachers or other P-12 school/system personnel does not indicate eligibility for an Alabama professional educator or professional leadership certificate.
-Applicants who complete an educator preparation program at a non-Alabama institution must apply for an Alabama professional educator or professional leadership certificate through the Alabama Certificate Reciprocity Approach.
-Current requirements may be found at www.alsde.edu.
+Alabama Students: Authorization to provide an education program does not indicate eligibility for an Alabama professional educator or professional leadership certificate.
+Applicants who complete an education or educator preparation program at a non-Alabama institution must apply for an Alabama professional educator or professional leadership certificate through the Alabama Certificate Reciprocity Approach.
+Current requirements may be found at https://www.alabamaachieves.org/teacher-center/.

-Kentucky Residents: Please be advised that although the College of Education at the University of Arizona Global Campus offers a variety of programs aimed at preparing potential educators in diverse settings, our K-12 educator preparation programs are NOT accredited in Kentucky by the Education Professional Standards Board and are NOT recognized for initial, additional, or renewal of certification or salary enhancement (rank change) for K-12 educators in Kentucky.
-For more information, please visit the Education Professional Standards Board’s website at http://www.epsb.ky.gov/mod/page/view.php?id=220.
+Kentucky Students: Please be advised that although the University of Arizona Global Campus Department of Education & Liberal Arts offers a variety of programs aimed at preparing potential educators in diverse settings, our programs are NOT accredited in Kentucky by the Education Professional Standards Board and are NOT recognized for initial, additional, or renewal of certification or salary enhancement (rank change) for K-12 educators in Kentucky.
+For more information, please visit the Education Professional Standards Board’s website at http://www.epsb.ky.gov/mod/page/view.php?id=220

 Certain degree programs may not be available in all states.